OSM-Interrail-Planner/osm_interrail_planner/README.md

 ## Requirements
 Following is required to run the program.
 - Python 3
-- the packages of the environment file
+- the packages of the requirements.txt
 - Run python server.py in the console to start the program

 ## Data